freebsd/freebsd-quarterly/2020q3/ci.md

    soon.
 Feedback and help with analysis is very appreciated!

-  * A builder dedicated to run jobs using provisioned VMs is setup, this improves the stableness and reduces the exeuction time.
+  * A builder dedicated to run jobs using provisioned VMs is setup, this improves the stableness and reduces the execution time,

   * The result of [FreeBSD-head-amd64-test_zfs](https://ci.freebsd.org/job/FreeBSD-head-amd64-test_zfs)
-    is changed after OpenZFS importing, we encouage everyone check and fix the failing and skipped test cases.
+    is changed after OpenZFS importing, we encourage everyone check and fix the failing and skipped test cases.

 New jobs added: